gradinkov/rudehash/README.md

 * Easy switching between supported pools, coins, algos and miners
 * Automatic download of miners
 * Auto-restart upon miner crash
-* Coin mining earnings estimation, using WhatToMine numbers
+* Earnings and profit estimation, using WhatToMine for coins and NiceHash for algos
+* Watchdog to restart mining automatically if hash rate is repeatedly zero
+* Interactive first run wizard
+* Miner status reporting to MultiPoolMiner's monitoring service

 ## Installation